Kurdistan blogger. Blogging about life in Kurdistan.

 So "hate" is not the word to describe the relations between Kurds & Turks from the Kurdish side.
 I would rather use "boredom from harrassments of the Turkish government".

-If you read this and this and this and that , you should realise how much tensions and threats are coming from the Turkish government.
+that , you should realise how much tensions and threats are coming from the Turkish government.

 I think Turkey should accept the democratic elections in Kirkuk with a big heart, because a peaceful and democratic neighbour on your South-Eastern borders is in Turkey's benefits, as much as a democratic European Turkey is in our benefit.